 Irradiated Cross Linked Polyolefin Shrink Film

-Increased Puncture Resistance – One of the primary benefits of a cross linked shrink film over standard shrink film.
+Increased Puncture Resistance – One of the primary benefits of an irradiated cross linked shrink film over standard shrink film is puncture resistance.
 The cross linking of polymers increases puncture resistance enabling users to use thinner film while still obtaining the same strength.
 A thinner film offers a variety of benefits with the primary benefit being cost.
 Thinner shrink film also offers better clarity, faster sealing, and faster shrinking.

 Less Residue – Over time a shrink film will leave residue behind on the sealing wire or blade.
 The left-behind residue causes the need to replace sealing wires and blades.
 For fully automatic machines making thousands of seals daily, a reduced residue is ideal for saving time and reducing the amount of replacement sealing blades.